vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 recorded in detail [here](2024-04-03-dental-cleaning.md).
 After that, I went to Berkeley Bowl to buy a few items, as recorded in [food_purchases.sql](../sql/food_purchases.sql).

+## Friday April 12

+In the evening, I made a trip for shopping.
+I first stopped at Ace Hardware, though I ended up not buying anything.
+I then went to Trader Joe's, where I made a few purchases recorded in [food_purchases.sql](../sql/food_purchases.sql).
+On the way back, I stopped at Walgreens to buy a few items.